 Instructions

-- In a large heavy pot, combine pork, garlic, bay leaves, salt, pepper, vinegar, and water.
+- Combine pork, garlic, bay leaves, salt, pepper, vinegar, and water in a pot.

 - Cover and bring to a boil.
-Lower heat to medium and simmer 30-45 minutes, until pork is tender.
+Lower the heat and simmer 30-45 minutes, until pork is tender.
 Stir once or twice.

 - Taste and add more salt if needed.
-Serve with rice.
+Turn off the heat.

 Notes